15001217168/iceworks/.github/CONTRIBUTING.md

   - If you are resolving a special issue, add `(fix #xxxx[,#xxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `update entities encoding/decoding (fix #3899)`.
   - Provide detailed description of the bug in the PR.
 Live demo preferred.
   - Add appropriate test coverage if applicable.
-- Auto Publish
-  - Add "publisher": "iceworks-team" into your extension package.json:
-    ```json
-    {
-      "publisher": "iceworks-team"
-    }
-    ```
-  - When your PR has been merged into `master`, changed packages and VS Code Extensions will be auto published.
-  - When your PR has been merged into `release/*`, changed packages will be auto publish its beta version.

 ## Issue Reporting Guidelines